barryclark/jekyll-now/_posts/2023-02-22-Toil-Scorecard.md

 # What's not covered

 Lots!
+For example:

 * What is the wall-clock latency in these areas?
-* How important is it to the business that this system has high quality and uptime?
+* How important is it to the business that this system has high quality and uptime.?
-* Time spent reading and understanding code?
+* Time spent reading and understanding code.
+(This is probably huge!)
-* Time spent doing code reviews or revising changes in response to review feedback?
+* Time spent doing code reviews or revising changes in response to review feedback.
-* Time spent fixing defects or modifying features that aren't quite what customers want?
+* Time spent fixing defects.
+* Time spent building the wrong feature because we didn't get feedback earlier.

-These are important concerns, but I'm deliberately not including them in the toil scorecard.
+These are important concerns, but I'm deliberately not including them in the Toil Scorecard.
 Maybe they'll show up in some other diagnostic system?